solita/solita.github.com/_posts/2021-12-22-can-you-keep-a-secret.md

 (**.ipa** and **.apk**, for iOS and Android respectively).
 A technically and driven individual could deconstruct the binary and dig out exploitable API keys, tokens, especially if they are injected via a CI pipeline and stored internally in clear text.

 What can we do?
-Fortunately, there are tools to help us and a set of steps we can follow to protect our secrets.
+Luckily for us, there is a solution for this which is recommended by OWASP: a cross-platform high-level cryptographic library called **[Themis](https://www.cossacklabs.com/themis/)**.
 Let's start with Android and then iOS.

 ## Android